-2. Basis of preparation continued

-c) Basis of consolidation continued
+- 2. Basis of preparation continued - c) Basis of consolidation continued

-On consolidation, the subsidiary company PNG FM Limited's assets and liabilities has been translated at the rate of exchange ruling at balance date.
+On consolidation, the subsidiary company PNG FM Limited's and FM Haus Ples Limited's assets and liabilities has been translated at the rate of exchange ruling at balance date.
 Revenue and expense accounts have been translated using the average of the exchange rates ruling at the end of each month during the current financial year.
-The rate used to translate the assets and liabilities of PNG FM Limited was 1.7145 (2019: 1.5801:1) while the average rate used to translate revenue and expense accounts was 1.4985 (2019: 1.4542:1).
+The rate used to translate the assets and liabilities of PNG FM was 1.7778:1 (2020: 1.7145:1) while the average rate used to translate revenue and expense accounts was 1.6307:1 (2020: 1.4985:1).